p4535992/foundryvtt-smart-doors/README.md

 This package is under the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Acknowledgements

+Bootstrapped with League of Extraordinary FoundryVTT Developers  [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

+## Credit

+Thanks to anyone who helps me with this code!
+I appreciate the user community's feedback on this project!

 - Thank you to [jessev14](https://github.com/jessev14/) for the module [Door Colors](https://github.com/jessev14/door-colors)